| "Whilst the machine was burning the Vickers

 the sentries could not see us, and we could crawl out of the barrack and take a yacht which

+was waiting for us.
 The next day Lieut.
 Williams and myself were

 introduced to a Danish gentleman called Mr. Halling.
 He was proceeding to Copenhagen on the